Combine Your Love For RVing & Biking With This New Cross Country Bike Trail

 The RTC plans to complete the bike trail’s final segment in 2040, but this shouldn’t deter folks like RVers from visiting and biking segments of the route.
 There are many noteworthy historical landmarks, scenic landscapes, and popular destinations along this route to explore.

-Plus, RVers can utilize online trip planning sources like RV Trip Wizard to plan out points of interest and Campground Reviews to research and select RV parks to stay at while visiting a given section.
+Plus, RVers can utilize online trip planning sources like RV LIFE Trip Wizard to plan out points of interest and RV LIFE Campgrounds to research and select RV parks to stay at while visiting a given section.

 The trail crosses through places like: